 One of the E2fsprogs tests will attempt to allocate 256 MB of memory.
 If you do not have significantly more RAM than this, be sure to enable sufficient swap space for the test.
-See Section 2.3, "Creating a File System on the Partition" and Section 2.4, "Mounting the New Partition" for details on creating and enabling swap space.
-Additionally, three tests try to allocate a two terabyte partition and will fail unless you have at least that much unused disk space available.
+See Section 2.3, "Creating a File System on the Partition" and Section 2.5, "Mounting the New Partition" for details on creating and enabling swap space.